wandb/docs/docs/guides/launch/sagemaker.md

 Kaniko will store compressed build contexts in the local specified under `build-context-store` and then push any container images it builds to the ECR repository configured in the `registry` block.
 Kaniko pods will need permission

-TODO: Options to pass into -c when calling `launch-agent` or TBD location to `~/.config`

 ## Queue setup

 The config for a SageMaker queue is a JSON blob that gets passed to [SageMaker API's `CreateTrainingJob` request](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateTrainingJob.html).
 When you create the queue, the config will be automatically populated with the following JSON: